 - Check if the user gets a confirmation message or mail if the payment is successful.

-- Check if the user gets information about unsuccessful payment.
+- Verify that the user gets information about unsuccessful payments.

 - Check if double payment is not occurring in any case.

 - Check what happens after the session gets expired.
 Does the payment still occur?

 - Verify if the respective payment option triggers the right payment gateway.

 - Check if the user is directed back to the application after a successful transaction.

 - Check what happens if the payment gets stopped midway.
 Does the amount still gets deducted?